sedthh/pyxelate/README.md

 The Pyxelate class requires Python 3.7+ and relies on the following libraries to run:
 - [skimage 0.16.2](https://scikit-image.org/)
 - [sklearn 0.22.1](https://scikit-learn.org/stable/)

+Limitations: the method does not support dithering, as it would most likely add noise to areas with color gradients, making edges less clear.

 The source code is available under the MIT license.